apollographql/router/.changesets/feat_geal_entity_cache_metrics.md

 ### Entity cache: convert spans and metrics to the new format ([PR #5625](https://github.com/apollographql/router/pull/5625))

 <!-- [ROUTER-387] -->
-This converts the entity cache metrics to the new metric format and using the custom telemetry stack.
+Metrics of the router's entity cache have been converted to the latest format with support for custom telemetry.

 The following example configuration shows the the `cache` instrument, the `cache` selector in the subgraph service, and the `cache` attribute of a subgraph span: